-If you let the sangria sit overnight (you don’t have to) the alcohol will seep into all the fruit.
-This is why it is super crucial to always have little fork near by when drinking sangria.
+If you let the sangria sit overnight (you don't have to) the alcohol will seep into all the fruit.
+This is why it is super crucial to always have a little fork nearby when drinking sangria.
 That fruit NEEDS to be eaten!
-That is where you will get the real buzz from :) Plus it’s just too good to let it go to waste.
+That is where you will get the real buzz from :) Plus it's just too good to let it go to waste.

 So what are you waiting for?
 Get your drink on!

 If you do make this, try not to drink it right away.
 I know, I know, it's so so hard!
 Take a quick picture of it and share it with me on Instagram using #VeganFamilyRecipes so I can find it and share it along :)